HaochenZ11/HaochenZ11.github.io/_projects/1_project.md

 related_publications: false
 ---

-I took a course called Spacecraft Design-Build-Fly Lab last semester where the class worked together to design a CubeSat for launch that would be capable of visual-inertial determination of orbit.
+I took a course called Spacecraft Design-Build-Fly Lab last semester where the class worked together to design a CubeSat for launch that would be capable of **visual-inertial determination of orbit** for solving the lost-in-space problem.
 I was on the ML subteam where I worked on a vision pipeline for localizing where the satellite was above Earth.

 Check out [this article](https://www.cs.cmu.edu/news/2024/satellite-demo) in CMU SCS news about us!